South Korean President Faces Impeachment Vote After Short-Lived Martial Law

 0:00

-South Korean opposition parties submitted a bill to impeach President Yoon Suk Yeol after he imposed a short period of martial law, during which troops stormed into the parliament building on Dec.
+South Korean opposition parties submitted a bill to impeach President Yoon Suk Yeol after he imposed a short period of martial law, during which troops were ordered to secure the parliament building on Dec.
 3.

-Yoon claimed that martial law was needed to protect the free constitutional order and because the opposition was sympathizing with North Korea.
+Yoon said that martial law was needed to protect the free constitutional order and because the opposition—which has a majority in the nation’s unicameral National Assembly—was allegedly paralyzing state affairs and sympathizing with North Korea.

-Within hours of the president’s martial law declaration—in defiance of a ban on political activities—South Korea’s Parliament, with 190 of its 300 members present, unanimously passed a motion for martial law to be lifted.
+Within hours of the president’s martial law declaration—in defiance of a ban on political activities—the National Assembly, with 190 of its 300 members present, unanimously passed a motion for martial law to be lifted.

 The president then rescinded the declaration of martial law, about six hours after its proclamation.

 On Dec.
-4, six opposition parties submitted a bill calling for Yoon’s impeachment, saying his declaration of martial law violated the Constitution.
+4, six opposition parties submitted a bill calling for Yoon’s impeachment, alleging that his declaration of martial law violated the Constitution.

 The impeachment bill is expected to be put to a vote as early as Dec.
-6, Yonhap News Agency reported.
-The bill will require the support of two-thirds of Parliament before the impeachment can proceed.
+6, South Korean news outlet Yonhap News Agency reported.
+The bill will require the support of two-thirds of Parliament before the impeachment can proceed to the Constitutional Court for review to determine whether the charges are factually serious and legally valid.

-The main opposition Democratic Party (DP) called for Yoon to resign.
+The main opposition Democratic Party called for Yoon to resign.

 “It was clearly revealed to the entire nation that President Yoon could no longer run the country normally.
-He should step down,” senior DP member of Parliament Park Chan-dae said in a statement.
+He should step down,” senior Democratic Party member of Parliament Park Chan-dae said in a statement.

-Han Dong-hoon, leader of Yoon’s People Power Party, has distanced the party from the president’s decision-making.
+Han Dong-hoon, leader of Yoon’s People Power Party, has distanced the party from the president’s decision to declare martial law.

 “As the ruling party, I apologize to the people for today’s dire situation,” Han said in remarks shared by South Korea’s Kyunghyang Shinmun newspaper shortly after the president reversed his martial law decree.